As the saying goes, "you can't run a business without taking risks."

 Variable costs, as its name hints, change.
 You can avoid variable costs sometimes.
 But you can’t run away from the fixed costs.

-How does a break-even analysis help maintain costs?
+How does a break-even analysis helps maintain costs?

 Break-even helps you identify the point where you’ll be making enough money to pay your fixed costs.